Erix-glitch/jma2json/README.md

 - Parses single and multi-part EEW telegrams into rich Python dataclasses or JSON.
 - Normalizes timestamps, magnitude, hypocenter coordinates, intensity codes, and reliability flags.
 - Reassembles split messages by tracking the `CNF` remainder flag so the caller only has to deal with complete payloads.
 - Includes bundled tables (`tables.json`) and strings (`strings/ja_JP.json`) that map JMA codes to human-readable descriptions.
-The included tables may be missing codes, more on that later.
+The included tables are missing many codes, more on that later.

 ## Installation